pieterjandesmedt/vite-et-reves/content/captains-log/2019-12-02-broad-reach.md

 {{< image src="IMG_8048.jpg" alt="We tried dodging squalls, not very successfully" ratio="3x2" >}}

-We did a third gibe, intentionally this time, around Cabo de Gata, and sped on in a straight line to Almeria harbor.
+We did a third {{% explain "gibe" "turn so the wind comes from the other direction" %}}, intentionally this time, around Cabo de Gata, and sped on in a straight line to Almeria harbor.
 By now it was dark.
 The moon was too small to penetrate the thick cloud cover.
 It started to rain.
 Then a thunderstorm crept up from behind us.
 I never looked at it, instead kept my eyes on the Almeria city lights in the distance.
 If nothing else works, a total unwillingness to look facts in the face will see us through.
 Vite & Rêves lived up to her name and outran the thunderstorm.
 It rumbled in frustration and electrocuted a few sardines.

 On our arrival in Almeria, around 0:30, it started raining harder and harder.
 We tried the marina.
 A guy came out in his car and yelled at us: _"No es posible!
 Something something catamarán"_.
 I pointed at a spot that was obviously big enough to hold our _catamarán_. _"No es posible!"_